Here's a Rono of another kind: an acoustic/electric

 pickup.
 Used, with light scratches and pick wear on the transparent

-so it might be suitable for someone with larger hands who finds
+could be used by someone with larger hands who finds

 Gibson-scale mandolins difficult to play.
 Strong clear voice, suitable